TYC Physics Professional Development

 In 1991, two powerful pedagogically approaches with a physics education research base had compelling evidence for them to be presented to existing TYC physics faculty, most of whom did not experience these approaches during their formal education.
 The first approach, microcomputer-based laboratory (MBL)1-3, provided a way of infusing technology (computers, interfaces, and sensors) with well crafted curriculum4-5 into the introductory physics courses.
 Twenty-four 3-day intensive workshops have been given over the last twenty years on this very important approach.
 After the workshops, participants were expected to implement the workshop ideas and materials.
 Many of the participants did implement the MBL approach with many of them getting funding from their administrations because they had received training through the workshop on how to implement this technology in a powerful way.

 The second approach was a "low-technology" approach involving pencil and paper activities that a participant could use immediately in their classes.
 The Conceptual Exercise/Overview Case Study6-7 (CE/OCS) approach provided training for the participants with them leaving the workshop with classroom-tested materials.
 Twelve 3-day intensive workshops have been given over the last twenty years on this very important approach.
 Additionally, this approach has been incorporated in many of the other types of workshops that we have done.
-Besides most of the participants implementing some of the CE/OCS ideas after the workshop, one participant used these ideas to develop his entire curriculum, called Spiral Physics, which has been used by many others (http://web.monroecc.edu/spiral/).
+Besides most of the participants implementing some of the CE/OCS ideas after the workshop, one participant used these ideas to develop his entire curriculum, called Spiral Physics, which has been used by many others: http://web.monroecc.edu/spiral/ (site may be down).